peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

     https://john.example.org/
     https://rs.example.org:8042/api.php/

-Here, `john.doe` is the user identifier, and part of the *storageRoot*.

 A user identifier does not need to be a part of the *storageRoot*, it is up to the implementor to decide about this.
-The only requirements are that the *storageRoot* is bound to the authenticated user and that it there is some way to have a `public` directory under this root belonging to the user.
+The only requirements are that the *storageRoot* is bound to the authenticated user and that there is some way to have a `public` directory under this root belonging to the user.

 All calls to either of the above `GET`, `PUT`, `DELETE` and `OPTIONS` MUST be to the *storageRoot* or directories or files under this directory, for instance: